 Known for: Overall fantastic farm with fun play area for the littles; big- and small-sized corn mazes

-Patch action: Recently named one of the nation's best pumpkin patches by Travel and Leisure, this farm is justifiably very popular, especially with younger kids.
+Patch action: Named one of the nation's best pumpkin patches by Travel and Leisure in 2016, this farm is justifiably very popular, especially with younger kids.
 The farm market area doubles as a play area with vehicles, tractors and pirate ships to climb on; there is also a snack bar open on weekends and picnic tables.
-Pick some pumpkins in the field, get lost in the 15-acre corn maze that's themed Alice in Pumpkin Land (ask for tips on the shorter version), take a hayride through Minionville and visit the farm animals.
-Back this year is the 3-D Pumpkin Farm Adventure, a non-scary experience for all ages.
-Also returning this year, Elsa and Anna from Frozen want to meet your little princesses and princes (costumes encouraged) on weekends for singalongs and photo ops, with reservation.
+Pick some pumpkins in the field, get lost in the 15-acre corn maze that's themed Alice in Pumpkinland, take a hayride through Minionville and visit the farm animals.
+Also check out the new Adventure Maze, complete with an obstacle course and farm-related trivia!
 Select Fridays in October check out the Night Owl (non-scary) Corn Maze.

 Dates/hours: Open daily, Sept.
-24–Oct.
-31, 9:30 a.m. to dark.
-Hayrides, slingshot and facepainting only on weekends.
+23–Oct.
+31, 9:30 a.m. to dusk (6:30ish).
+Hayride, apple slinger, facepainting, Snack Shack and Espresso Shop are open on weekends only.
 Check Facebook page for updates.